Authentication and authorization in a Microbus application comprises of several elements.

 })

-Set a claims transformer callback in order to enrich the token with dynamic claims, such as security claims or user preferences.
-For example, you may want to load certain user settings from a database and include them in the claims.
+A claims transformer is a callback that enriches the access token with dynamic claims during minting — such as security claims or user preferences loaded from a database.
 The keys of the claims should match the JSON tag names of the Actor.

 app.Add(